ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   `SerializeElement(blinded_element)`.
 Ne is as defined in {{OPRF, Section 4}}.

-The values `token_input` and `blinded_element` are stored locally and used later as described in {{finalization}}.
+The values `token_input` and `blinded_element` are stored locally and used later as described in {{private-finalize}}.
 The Client then generates an HTTP POST request to send to the Issuer, with the TokenRequest as the body.
 The media type for this request is "message/token-request".
 An example request is shown below.